smartdevicelink/sdl_requirements/detailed_docs/unsubscribe_from_module_status_change_notification.md

 b. app is registered with REMOTE_CONTROL appHMIType with SDL from this device.

-c. app issubscribed on RC module status change notification
+c. app is subscribed on RC module status change notification

 _Steps:_